 - celebrating community identity and culture;

-- promoting positive community engagement;
+- promoting positive community and civic engagement;

 - promoting economic development and tourism;